 Then in 2017, when Trump announced the decision to recognize Jerusalem as Israel's capital and move the US Embassy Jerusalem, God gave me a dream.
 I never asked for confirmation about 2026 for obvious reasons, but it came anyway in remarkable fashion: a dream in three separate, interrupted sleep segments.
 That morning I released my article on how God had confirmed through the dream that Trump's provocative announcement was prophetic and leading to the nuclear Middle East war.
 It was very angering to the Muslims with immediate demonstrations and followed by calls to make a bigger Arab alliance against Israel.
 Many others have written me since then to say they also heard from God that Trump's announcement was a move towards end time prophecy.
 But time will tell on that and whether I understood my dream properly (1Co 14:26, 29).

-To sum up, while I'm happy to say that the end can't come this year or even seven years from now, sadly developments keep convincing me that 2026 can be the start :-(.
+To sum up, while I'm happy to say that the end can't come this year or even the next few years, sadly developments keep convincing me that 2026 can be the start of the end :-(.

 Common Objections To Hearing Jesus Can't Come Back